xd2287/transformers/docs/source/en/model_doc/nougat.md

   at inference time as well as fine-tuning on custom data.
 - Nougat is always used within the [VisionEncoderDecoder](vision-encoder-decoder) framework.
 The model is identical to [Donut](donut) in terms of architecture.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [nougat](https://huggingface.co/models?other=nougat)

 ## Inference

 Nougat's [`VisionEncoderDecoder`] model accepts images as input and makes use of